Ish Wainright: College career

 Wainright played four seasons of basketball for the Baylor Bears.
 He averaged 5.9 points, 4.3 rebounds and 2.6 assists per game as a junior.
 As a senior, Wainright averaged 5.5 points, 5.1 rebounds, 3.2 assists and 1.7 steals per game.
 He was named to the Big 12 All-Defensive Team.
 He played one season of football after his basketball career, playing tight end.
 Wainright had four catches for 34 yards and two touchdowns.

 After finishing his career at Baylor, Wainright joined the Buffalo Bills of the NFL as an undrafted free agent, but he did not make the final roster.

 Professional career

 Nürnberg Falcons (2018–2019)

 Wainright returned to basketball and signed with Nürnberg Falcons BC on September 3, 2018.
-He averaged 12.1 points, 7.5 rebounds and 2.8 assists per game.
+He averaged 12.1 points, 7.5 rebounds, 2.8 assists, and 1.7 steals per game.

 Rasta Vechta (2019–2020)

 On July 2, 2019, Wainright signed with Rasta Vechta.
 Wainright averaged 10.5 points, 5.8 rebounds, 2.4 assist and 1.8 steals per game.